-The term 'CBOE Volatility Index (VIX)' is included in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'CBOE Volatility Index (VIX)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The CBOE Volatility Index (VIX) refers to the VIX ticker symbol on the CBOE Chicago Board Options Exchange.
 This is the famed volatility index that displays the expectations of the market for future volatility in the markets over the coming 30 days.
 This number comes from utilizing the implied volatilities from a huge selection of the index options on the S&P 500.
 The volatility measurement is intended to be looking forward, comes from the results of volatilities on both puts and calls, and has become the most popular measure for assessing market risk.
 This is why investors often refer to it as the gold standard of “investor fear gauge.”